 The book ends with some ruminations about what would be features of a successful cancer policy.
 Three headings from that chapter: “Evidence – Measure What Matters, and Do It Fairly”; “Relevance – Our Studies Must Aid Average People with Cancer”; “Affordability – Successful Therapies must be Broadly Available.”
 Obviously, Prasad has chosen these goals as we currently fail to achieve them.

 Although I’ve put it near the end of my discussion, Prasad opened with a story that was close to my heart and involved several close friends.
 Bone marrow suppression was often the dose-limiting toxicity in the treatment of breast cancer with regimens centred around alkylating agents, anthracyclines and taxanes.
 Yet it appeared that dose increments were still improving outcomes, even at the high end.
 It seemed reasonable that stem-cell autografts (preserving some marrow in storage, and giving it back after the marrow-toxic treatment had been given) would allow more intensive therapy and achieve greater benefit.
-After a pilot experience, enthusiasm was great, and the therapy became standard at some centers; at least one state in the U.S. passed a law guaranteeing access.
+After a pilot experience, enthusiasm was great, and the therapy became standard at some centres; at least one state in the US passed a law guaranteeing access.
 But when a rigorous multicenter prospective controlled trial was finally carried out, the benefit was nowhere to be found.
-A good friend was the site Principal Investigator at one participating cente; her simple summary (paraphrased): “I think we killed about the same number that we cured.”
+A good friend was the site Principal Investigator at one participating centre; her simple summary (paraphrased): “I think we killed about the same number that we cured.”
 Prasad’s book asks: What went wrong, here?
 What can we learn from stories like this one?
 How can we do it better next time?
 He nudges us toward answers.

-Although Prasad is himself a haematologist/oncologist and builds this narrative around cancer and cancer therapy, many of the conclusions are generaliable.
+Although Prasad is himself a haematologist/oncologist and builds this narrative around cancer and cancer therapy, many of the conclusions are generalisable.
 This is a good read for anyone interested in medical evidence.

 As befits the intended audience – a mixture of people in the field and people very much not in the field – the author provides a helpful bibliography.
-The work has extensively citations.
+The work has extensive citations.